 Britain’s railways played a major role in the war effort and the Mid-Suffolk Light Railway was no different, coming into its own after 1942 when the USAAF moved into the airfields at Mendlesham and Horham.
 The Middy had never been so busy and never would be again after the war ended, so this event is our tribute to those who served to preserve freedom both at home and overseas in those dark years between 1939 and 1945.

-This annual event has grown from small beginnings to become one of the largest events in the Middy calendar and along with the many visiting displays and vehicles, we are joined by a number of quality re-enactors who help create a great 1940’s atmosphere for you to enjoy.
+Middy in the War Years has grown from small beginnings to become one of the largest events in the railway’s calendar and, along with the many visiting displays and vehicles, we were joined by a number of quality re-enactors to help create a great 1940’s atmosphere.